Determining Frequentist Confidence Limits Using a Directed Parameter Space Search: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the referee for comments and suggestions which we hope have made this paper more useful to astrophysical audiences.
+They would also like to thank Christopher Genovese for useful discussions regarding statistial theory and interpretation.
 SFD would like to thank Eric Linder, Arman Shafieloo, and Jacob Vanderplas for useful conversations about Gaussian processes.
 SFD would also like to acknowledge the hospitality of the Institute for the Early Universe at Ewha Womans University in Seoul, Korea, who hosted him while some of this work was done.
 We acknowledge support from DOE award grant number DESC0002607 and NSF grant IIS-0844580.